 For open floor plans, installing fixtures that coordinate with adjacent spaces maintains a cohesive design.
 Explore using LED lighting; it is energy efficient and offers a range of color temperatures to suit personal preference.

-Task lighting is crucial for specific kitchen activities.
+Task lighting is important for specific kitchen activities.
 It illuminates areas where precision is necessary, such as countertops and cooking spaces.
 Under-cabinet lighting is a popular choice, as it directly illuminates work surfaces.

 LED strip lights are an excellent option for this purpose.
 They provide bright, focused light while being space-efficient.
 Pendant lights over islands or bars also offer direct illumination and add visual interest.